-Vitiligo is devastating to anyone black person who witnesses the skin disorder destroying part of their self-identity.
-Thus, black people experiencing the early stages of Vitiligo often use heavy make-up to even out skin color.
-When depigmentation becomes a majority of the skin, Black patients face a traumatic decision:
+Vitiligo is particularly devastating to a black person who witnesses the skin disorder destroying their self-identity.
+Many black people experiencing the early stages of Vitiligo use heavy make-up to even out skin color.
+When depigmentation becomes a majority of the skin, black patients face a traumatic decision:

 • walk around in total body make-up